What Does the Biological Approach Say About Gender Differences?

 As is obvious from the name, the biological approach focuses its efforts on explaining what biological differences between men and women result in their differing behaviours.

-Of course, the biological approach and its theories is not necessarily the only approach to have a convincing argument for how gender differences arise.
+Of course, the biological approach is not necessarily the only approach to wield a convincing argument for how gender differences arise.

-Read on to find out the biological theories.
+Read on to find out about the biological theory of gender!

-Key Assumptions of the Biological Approach concerning Gender Differences
+Key Assumptions of the Biological Approach to Gender Differences

 - Men and women have different brain structures.